epxlabs/epx-vue/frontend/static/blog_posts/2016-10-25-stripe-clojure-blog-post.markdown

 ### Taking it a step further

-The [stripe-clojure](https://github.com/prachetasp/stripe-clojure) library lays the foundation for a Stripe disruption in a functional environment.
+The [stripe-clojure](https://github.com/prachetasp/stripe-clojure) library lays the foundation for a Stripe application in a functional environment.
 It contains all of the tools needed to build complex payment and customer management systems and is a great fit for building a serverless solution to payment processing.
 If you would like to know more about going Serverless contact EPX Labs to find out how you could improve application reliability while cutting costs. #webscale!

 *********************